kposenau/kposenau.github.io/index.md

   <li>
    <a style="margin:0; font-weight:bold" href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3949530">"The Risk and Return of Impact Investing Funds"</a>
    <br>
-   with <a href="https://sites.google.com/view/jessicajeffers/">Jessica Jeffers</a> and <a href="https://www.tianshulyu.com/">Tianshu Lyu</a>
+   with <a href="https://sites.google.com/view/jessicajeffers/">Jessica Jeffers</a> and <a href="https://www.tianshulyu.com/">Tianshu Lyu</a> (<b>R&R at the Journal of Financial Economics</b>)
   <details>
    <summary>[+]Abstract</summary>
-    <p>We provide the first analysis of the risk exposure and consequent risk-adjusted performance of impact investing funds, private market funds with dual financial and social goals.
-We introduce a new dataset of impact fund cash flows constructed from financial statements.
-When accounting for market risk exposure, impact funds underperform the market, though not more so that comparable private market strategies.
-We exploit known distortions in measures of VC performance to characterize the risk profile of impact funds.
-Impact funds have substantially lower market beta than VC funds, contradicting the idea of sustainability as a ``luxury good.''
-We find that impact fund cash flows do not exhibit positive correlation with a public market sustainability factor, consistent with the idea that private and public market sustainability strategies capture distinct exposures.
+    <p>We provide the first analysis of the risk exposure and risk-adjusted performance of impact investing funds, private market funds with dual financial and social goals.
+We introduce a dataset of impact fund cash flows and exploit distortions in VC performance measures to characterize risk profiles.
+Impact funds have a lower market β than comparable private market strategies.
+Accounting for β, impact funds underperform the public market, though not more so than comparable strategies.
+We consider alternative pricing models, accounting for sustainability and emerging markets risk.
+We show investors’ wealth portfolios and taste change the perceived financial merit of impact investing.
    </p>
   </details>
  </li>